AGE OF MONSTERS

 “Okay, I’ll have a talk with Mrs. Isobel.”
 Mr. Harrison glanced at the clock.
 “You can wait outside until the bell.
-You have Mr. Masui for history now?”
+You have Mr. Ziegler for history now?”

 Tess nodded.
 Why did the principal keep track of her classes?
 “I’ve got music,” Steve said.

 Mr. Harrison ignored him.
-“You can come back here when it’s time for math, Tess, and do some reading.
+“You can come back when it’s time for English, Tess, and do some reading.
 I think you and Mrs. Isobel have had enough of each other today.”

 Tess got up, and Steve started to follow.
 “Wait, will you, Steve?”